plesqui/4d-cbct/README.md

 - We have replaced the Maxpooling layers by 2-D Convolutional layers.
 - We have replaced the up-convolution layers by re-size (using nearest neighbours) + 2-D convolutions.
 This modification is intended to prevent the network from exibiting artifacts typical of deconvolutional layers.
 A very nice description of this problem can be found here: https://distill.pub/2016/deconv-checkerboard/.
-- We have replaced the ReLu activations by leaky ReLus.
 - Our input/output corresponds to 448 x 448 cbct axial slices.

 ## The Data